2sh/WulfilaVerse/README.md

 # WulfilaVerse

-A Userscript which adds Wulfila.be verse links to Bible Hub and Bible Gateway, but only if attested.
+A Userscript which adds Wulfila.be verse links to Bible Hub and Bible Gateway, but only if attested in the Gothic bible.
 Useful for finding words and phrases on Bible Hub and Bible Gateway, immediately seeing if a verse is attested in Gothic and being presented with a Wulfila.be link when it is.
-The script also links to both BibleHub and Bible Gateway from Wulfila.be.
+The script also links to both Bible Hub and Bible Gateway from Wulfila.be.

 ## Installation